-- 85. Professor Lowery realleges and incorporates paragraphs 1 through 72. - 86.
-Lowery's public criticism of the UT Administration, its DEI policies, its hijacking of the Liberty Institute, and its perceived misuse of public funds; as well as his criticism of the Sustainability Institute, its minor, and its ESG panel, all constitute protected speech by a citizen, especially when Lowery spoke in published opinion articles, on social media, or to elected officials.
+Liberty Institute, and its perceived misuse of public funds; as well as his criticism of the Sustainability Institute, its minor, and its ESG panel, all constitute protected speech by a citizen, especially when Lowery spoke in published opinion articles, on social media, or to elected officials.

-- 87. In addition, or in the alternative, part of Lowery's job as an academic at UT is to critique ideas, policies, hiring, administrative decisions, the allocation of resources, and the general intellectual climate.
+- 119. In addition, or in the alternative, part of Lowery's job as an academic at UT is to critique ideas, policies, hiring, administrative decisions, the allocation of resources, and the general intellectual climate at UT.
 Doing so allows Lowery to participate in the life of the mind and academic dialogue in a way that is also afforded to his leftwing peers, who do not share his conservative worldview.
-To the extent that Lowery's speech at issue in this case constituted speech within his job responsibilities, it was speech protected by the right to academic freedom. - 88.
-Defendants, individually, and in concert with each other acted to retaliate against Lowery for his protected speech because it was embarrassing to them and others in the UT administration and also because they feared the possibility of elected officials scrutinizing their behavior. - 89.
-Defendants also retaliated against Lowery because they found his commentary offensive and thought that it offended other, more favored faculty at UT, whose worldview was more aligned with the majority of UT-faculty and the UT Administration's DEI ideology. - 90.
-Defendants retaliated against Lowery for his protected speech by threatening to reduce Lowery's pay, involuntarily end his affiliation with the Salem Center, reduce his access to research opportunities, inquire about his tweets, labeling him, requesting that his speech be placed under police surveillance, or otherwise disciplining him. - 91.
-Defendants' threats were such that a reasonable person in Lowery's position would refrain from speaking in the ways at issue in this case.
+To the extent that Lowery's speech at issue in this case constituted speech within his job responsibilities, it was speech protected by the right to academic freedom. - administrators to counsel or discipline faculty for "uncivil" or "rude" speech.
+The terms "uncivil" or "rude" are subjective and not defined in writing or limited by objective criteria and invite UT administrators to apply their own biases to determine when a faculty member has said something that is "uncivil" or "rude." - 121.
+In addition, UT's unwritten speech code or practice, forbids faculty members, such as Richard Lowery, from advocating that donors stop donating to UT or that elected officials defund UT as a way of advocating for policy changes at UT.